-- 1 On complaint of the injured party, any person who wilfully uses a guarantee or collective mark in a manner contrary to the regulations is liable to a custodial sentence not exceeding one year or a monetary penalty.50 - 2 On complaint of the injured party, any person who refuses to provide information on the origin of items in his possession that bear a guarantee or collective mark contrary to the regulations, is also liable to the same penalties. - 3 Where only minor regulation provisions are concerned, a penalty may be dispensed with. - 4 If the offender acts for commercial gain, he shall be prosecuted ex officio.
+- 1 On complaint of the injured party, any person who wilfully uses a guarantee or collective mark in a manner contrary to the regulations is liable to a custodial sentence not exceeding one year or a monetary penalty.80 - 2 On complaint of the injured party, any person who refuses to provide information on the origin of items in his possession that bear a guarantee or collective mark contrary to the regulations, is also liable to the same penalties. - 3 Where only minor regulation provisions are concerned, a penalty may be dispensed with - 4 If the offender acts for commercial gain, he shall be prosecuted ex officio.
 The penalty is a custodial sentence not exceeding five years or a monetary penalty.
-The custodial sentence shall be combined with a monetary penalty.51
+The custodial sentence shall be combined with a monetary penalty.81

 Art.
-64 Use of incorrect indications of source
+6482 Use of incorrect indications of source

-- 1 On complaint of the injured party, any person who wilfully commits any of the following acts is liable to a custodial sentence not exceeding one year or a monetary penalty:52 - a. uses an incorrect indication of source; - uses a designation that can be confused with an incorrect indication of source; - c. creates a risk of deception by using a name, an address or a trade mark associated with goods or services of a different origin. - 2 If the offender acts for commercial gain, he will be prosecuted ex officio.
-The penalty is a custodial sentence not exceeding five years or a monetary penalty.
-The custodial sentence shall be combined with a monetary penalty.53
+- 1 Any person who wilfully commits any of the following acts is liable to a custodial sentence not exceeding one year or a monetary penalty: - a. uses an incorrect indication of source; - uses a designation that can be confused with an incorrect indication of source; - c. creates a risk of deception by using a name, a company name, an address or a trade mark associated with goods or services of a different origin. - 2 If the offender acts for commercial gain, the penalty is a custodial sentence not exceeding five years or a monetary penalty.
+The custodial sentence shall be combined with a monetary penalty. - 3 The IPI may file a complaint with the competent prosecution authority and exercise the rights of a private claimant in proceedings.